Davies70/Davies70/README.md

 Aspiring software developer.
 Passionate about Python and C. Looking to solve problems.
 - 🔭 I’m currently building an AirBnB clone and a book-finder web app
-- 🌱 I’m currently learning full-stack software development at ALX
+- 🌱 I’m currently learning front-end software development at ALX
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: ajayidavies7@gmail.com